Elepert/ExercisesInC/homeworks/homework07.md

 1) What happens if a program writes a new value into the program counter?

+When the program writes a new value into the program counter, the flow of execution goes to another section in the program.
+There is a new address so it points to new instructions for the program.

 2) What is the fundamental problem caches are meant to solve?

+For most programs, transfer of data in memory is what slows down a program, not executing instructions.
+Caching is meant to reduce the time it takes for the program to access the memory it needs.

 3) If cache access time is 1 ns and memory access time is 10 ns, what is the average access time of a program with hit rate 50%?
 How about 90%?

 4) The book gives several examples of programming language features, like loops, that tend to improve locality in the access pattern of instructions and/or data.
 Can you think of other examples?